-The neurosurgeons at UPMC Pinnacle Neurosurgery perform advanced procedures to treat spinal tumors.
+The neurosurgeons at UPMC Neurosurgery in Central Pa. perform advanced procedures to treat spinal tumors.

-Why Choose UPMC Pinnacle Neurosurgery for Treatment of Spinal Tumors?
+Why Choose UPMC Neurosurgery in Central Pa. for Treatment of Spinal Tumors?

 Our experts use leading-edge technology and techniques to treat spinal tumors, including: